memfault/interrupt/_drafts/2023-08-15-debugging-android-devices.md

 ---
 title: Debugging Android Devices
 description:
-  What should I include here... <CHRIS COME BACK AND FIX THIS!!>
+  Exploring the tools and data available to embedded Android developers to fix issues with their AOSP based devices.
 author: chayes
 ---

-All hardware devices in the field experience bugs and need debugging.
+All hardware devices experience bugs and need debugging.
 Android devices in specific are exceptionally complex with several hundred gigabytes of source code, dozens of components, and wide range of uses.

 <!-- excerpt start -->